2DNQ/FeatureSamplesForWPF/README.md

-# SlimGIS MapKit Basic Samples for WPF
+# Feature Samples for WPF Map Kit

 In the [previous thread](https://www.slimgis.com/developers/getting-started-wpf), we guided you to walk through a simple quick start sample of SlimGIS MapKit for WPF.
 In this thread, we will show you more features.
 Here is a preview of our samples.